Graylog2/documentation/pages/configuration/graylog_ctl.rst

   $ sudo graylog-ctl reconfigure
   $ sudo reboot

-.. note:: Restart the Server after you had updated should be done to prevent data corruption!
+.. note:: Reboot the server after the update procedure to make sure that all services are running in the correct version.

 Migrate manually from 1.x to 2.1.x
 ==================================